-- To develop an understanding of basic concepts in bridge engineering like components, classification, importance, investigation of bridges and loading conditions. - To study the design of Culvert, Foot Bridge, Slab Bridge, T-beam Bridge and Box Culvert using IRC. - To study the design of various sub-structures like piers, abutments, foundations and study the importance of the bearing and joints in construction of the bridge.
+- To develop an understanding of basic concepts in bridge engineering like components, classification, importance, investigation of bridges and loading conditions. - To study the design of Culvert, Foot Bridge, Slab Bridge, T-beam Bridge and Box Culvert using IRC. - To study the design of various sub-structures like piers, abutments, foundations and study the importance of the bearing and joints in construction of the bridge - To study the importance of the bearing and joints in construction of the bridge - To study the various bridge construction and maintenance practices

-Components of Bridges - Classification - Importance of Bridges - Investigation for Bridges - Selection of Bridge site - Economical span - Location of piers and abutments - Subsoil exploration - Scour depth - Traffic projection - Choice of bridge type Specification of road bridges - width of carriageway - loads to be considered - dead load - IRC standard live load - Impact effect
+Components of Bridges - Classification - Importance of Bridges - Investigation for Bridges - Selection of Bridge site - Economical span - Location of piers and abutments - Subsoil exploration - Scour depth - Traffic projection - Choice of bridge type

+Specification of road bridges - width of carriageway - loads to be considered - dead load - IRC standard live load - Impact effect